AlexandruIca/verg/README.md

 # Verg

-This is a WIP vector graphics rendering library.
+This is a small, simple vector graphics rendering library.
 Its goal is to be simple to use and easy to embed in existing projects.
 It doesn't necessarily want to implement a lot of features.
 Currently supported things are:
 - Rendering quadratic and cubic Bézier curves
 - Gradients: linear, radial, conic
 - Porter-Duff blending